Lake Placid 3

-Lake Placid 3 is a 2010 American made-for-television horror comedy film directed by Griff Furst.
+Lake Placid 3 is a 2010 American made-for-television comedy horror film directed by Griff Furst.
 It is a sequel to Lake Placid 2 (2007) and the third installment in the Lake Placid film series.
-The film premiered on August 21, 2010, on Syfy, and was released to DVD later that year.
+The film premiered in 2010 on Syfy, and was released to DVD later that year.

 Plot

-A year after the events of the second film at Black Lake, in Aroostook County, Maine, young couple April and Jason go skinny dipping and are attacked and killed by a group of juvenile crocodiles.
+At Black Lake, in Aroostook County, Maine, young couple April and Jason go skinny dipping and are attacked and killed by juvenile crocodiles.
+(Note: This takes place a year after the events of the second film.)
 Meanwhile, at the house of the deceased Sadie Bickerman, her nephew Nathan, his wife Susan, and their son Connor, are cleaning out the house so they can sell it.
 However, sheriff Tony Willinger soon arrives, and convinces Nathan and Susan not to sell.
-Connor chases an escaped pet lizard down to the lake where he encounters the juvenile crocodiles that eat the lizard and begins to secretly feed them.
+Connor chases an escaped pet lizard down to the lake and encounters the juvenile crocodiles that eat the lizard and begins to secretly feed them.

-Two years later, Connor has continued to feed the now adult crocodiles stolen meat from the supermarket, but he is soon caught for shoplifting by Dimitri and sent home by Susan to his babysitter Vica.
+Two years later, Connor has continued to feed the now adult crocodiles stolen meat from the supermarket, but is soon caught for shoplifting by Dimitri and sent home by Susan to his babysitter Vica.
 However, Connor goes to the lake to feed the crocodiles, followed by Vica; who is attacked while her dog Teddy is eaten.
 Vica, whose arm is badly injured, finds Susan at Sadie's house, where they tend to Vica's arm and Connor confesses to feeding the crocodiles out of spite for a pet and due to the fact that his parents haven't been spending time with him.
 Meanwhile, Nathan is searching the lake; due to a number of elk disappearances.
 He meets four teenagers - Ellie, Tara, Aaron and Charlie - who are camping on the lake.
 The teenagers show Nathan an elk head they previously found, leading Nathan to believe that it was the act of hunter Reba, but the head disappears before he can show it to Tony.
 Nevertheless, he persuades Tony to search the lake to ensure that it is clear of crocodiles.
 While the teenagers camp, they decide to go swimming and the girls go into the woods to strip off their clothes and get into their bikinis.
 Charlie spies on them and watches them stripping their clothes and taking pictures, but he is then eaten by a crocodile.